BCurbs/slackbot-messages-download/README.md

 For linux, `python` in commands should be replaced with `python3`

-1. Open your command line/terminal interface and go to the directory where Dozer's code is located.
+1. Open your command line/terminal interface and go to the directory where the bot's code is located.
     1. If you're not familiar with how to do that:
         1. On Windows, open CMD or Powershell.
 On Mac and Linux, open the Terminal. and type `cd "path/to/directory"`.
            Alternatively, on Windows, go to the directory in the File Explorer app.
 Click the bar that is circled in the image below and type `cmd`.
 Press enter and the command line should open up within that directory.
 Also, you can use an integrated terminal with an IDE of your choice.